-The major degradation problems with the cable terminations concern mostly flashover and tracking associated with the outside and interior surfaces of joints, splices and terminations. .
+The major degradation problems with the cable terminations concern mostly flashover and tracking associated with the outside and interior surfaces of the accessory.
 However, there are also problems of overheating at connections and voltage control at the end of the cable shield.